RameshAravindhQA/TestCaseTracker/replit.md

-# TestCaseTracker - Test Case Management System
+# TestCaseTracker - Replit.md

 ## Overview

-TestCaseTracker is a comprehensive test case management system built with modern web technologies.
-It provides a complete solution for managing test cases, bugs, projects, team collaboration, and traceability matrices with real-time communication features.
+TestCaseTracker is a comprehensive test case management system built with TypeScript, React, and Express.
+It provides a complete solution for managing test cases, bugs, projects, team collaboration, and reporting.
+The application features a modern web architecture with real-time capabilities, comprehensive testing workflows, and integrated project management tools.

 ## User Preferences